Code-Institute-Submissions/the_game/README.md

 to submit at this stage as I am successfully waisting time and not learning anything but dispair and a sense of isolation.

 I am now back on the course in a bid to manipulate the DOM (Document Object Model) in a bid to get this function working.
+Further testing proved still to be causing me problems so with the deadline approaching I took a different approach.
+I remebered the contact form needed the function so I used googles EmailJS.
+I set up the template with the Catboy identity so I could find it for quick reference as overtime I'm sure I can build numerous amounts of websites and I haven't come across many that didn't have a contact form.

+I linked the account to my google account following the instructions required.
+On a sucessful test I took the code snippet displayed in the test and added it to the JavaScript sendEmail with other code provided in the documents for hosting.
+I also added other JavaScript within the contact HTML and instructed the form with onSumbit information.
+The problems I encountered only came from adding code to the index page rather than the Contact page in error but it didn't take long to realise my mistake.

+Further tests and the function is working perfectly I made a commit at this stage happy I had made some progress after a long period where I have just been researching how to progress further through this assignment.

 ### Deployment.

+Like the previous assignment I am using GitHub and GitPod to set up and Edit and save my repositories - I would like to point out during one of my commits I made the error of forgetting to add a comment in the quotes where I had become distracted in trying to find a solution to get my cards to score.
+I imediately made another commit adding a quote but no changes had been made and the commit didn't count.

+The correct process it:

+git status

+git add .

+git commit -m "COMMENTS HERE"

+git push

+if the repository doesn't exsist

+start with git init

+GITHUB HOSTING NOTES HERE

 ### Credits.